Our Genesis

 Modern Era

 Rev. Lawrence C. Henryhand, today’s Presiding Elder of the Harrisburg District within the Philadelphia Conference, was our sixty-fourth pastor from 1990 to 2002.
 Numerous renovations to the church and to the parsonage were carried out, along with several new church programs.
 Rev. Marilyn A. Hubbard was Bethel’s pastor from 2012 to 2021.
 One of her significant achievements was to encourage communication and partnership with other historically Black churches in Carlisle, as well as with mainstream congregations and with community leaders.
+Our 69th and most recent pastor, Rev. Jerald W. Crummy, was assigned at Bethel from 2021 to 2024 and established a partnership with Carlisle United Methodist Church that has been most valuable in practical and spiritual terms.

 The historical marker outside Bethel was dedicated in May 2009, one of three PA markers celebrating individual Bethel AME churches (the other two stand in Pittsburgh and Reading).
 The marker near AME, Meadville commemorates Underground Railroad activist Richard Henderson.